 sqlite3 placeholders and not hard-code the values from

 Add a function callback with a single argument and leave it empty for now.
-Make sure that this function is not an arrow function as stated in the narrative.
+Make sure that this function is not an arrow.

 See the hint for a reminder about the SQL